uf2020/ccxt/Install.md

 - type that URL directly in the address bar as `https://localhost:8080/https://exchange.com/path/to/endpoint`
 - cURL it from command like `curl https://localhost:8080/https://exchange.com/path/to/endpoint`

-To let ccxt know of the proxy, you can set `market.proxy` property on the market instance.
+To let ccxt know of the proxy, you can set `proxy` property on the exchange instance.